Original Air Date: October 9, 1959

 -Rod Serling

 However, once the deal is struck Mr. Bookman immediately avoids making the pitch so as to dodge Death.
 Thus, as punishment, Death causes a beloved little girl in the neighborhood named Maggie to die by falling into the street where she is tragically struck by an oncoming car.
 Before Death can depart with the little girl at midnight, Mr. Bookman pulls out his table and delivers an incredible pitch using various products to distract him –and the ploy works.
-Death’s attention is pulled away by Mr. Bookman’s pitch –undoubtedly “one for the angels”– and Death accidentally misses his midnight appointment.
+Death’s attention is pulled away by Mr. Bookman’s pitch –making it undoubtedly “one for the angels”– and Death accidentally misses his midnight appointment.
 Now, instead of taking the little girl, Death claims the soul of Mr. Bookman instead (per their agreement).
-Throughout the episode both men attempt to outmaneuver each other in a game of chess perhaps akin to Ingmar Bergman’s chess match in The Seventh Seal, but in the end, it is Mr. Bookman’s time for departure.
-He has learned to accept his fate.
+Throughout the episode both men attempt to outmaneuver one another in a game of chess perhaps akin to Ingmar Bergman’s chess match in The Seventh Seal, but in the end, it is Mr. Bookman’s time for departure.
+He has finally learned to accept his fate.

 “Lewis J. Bookman, age sixtyish.
 Occupation: pitchman.
 Formerly a fixture of the summer, formerly a rather minor component to a hot July.
 But, throughout his life, a man beloved by the children, and therefore, a most important man.
 Couldn’t happen, you say?
 Probably not in most places – but it did happen in the Twilight Zone.“